Otty Gel Memory Foam Mattress Review

 None of these online foam mattresses are particularity great when it comes to edge support.
 You wont roll off the edge but when sitting on the edge to put on shoes you will find a significant dip at the edge.
 Otty is pretty much inline with what I have come to expect but isn’t terrible.
 Only Eve is really better in this regard while some are worse such as the softer mattresses such as Leesa, Simba and Emma Hybrid.

 This is a firmer feeling mattress and the feel of the pocket springs is obvious.
 However the contouring of the memory foam adds a degree of sinkage and comfort that in some ways gives Otty a unique feel.
 It is not a hard firm feeling but more of a push-back type firmness from the springs.
-I call it firm relative to other mattresses I have tried but it isn’t as firm say as the Bruno which is very springy.
+I call it firm relative to other mattresses I have tried but it isn’t as firm feeling as the Bruno which is very springy with little comfort layer.
 Otty is more bouncy than springy.
-The actual sinkage is just behind Eve and on a par with Emma Original.
-Firmer than Leesa, Simba and Emma Hybrid.
-Because the pocket springs have a sense of pushing back on your body this makes Otty feel slightly firmer than it really is.
+The actual firmness level is just a bit firmer than Eve original and the Emma original Mattress.
+Much firmer than all other mattresses I have so far reviewed.

 Cooling of course is one of the big selling points of Otty.
 You have to remember this is a memory foam top layer at the end of the day and you have to accept that memory foam sleeps hotter than latex or polyfoam, relatively.
 However compared to other memory foam top layer mattresses such as Eve, Otty has some clear advantages.
 The use of gel might help with cooling, i personally cant say one way or the other since I don’t have heat issues generally.
 The memory foam has holes in which will again improve cooling via air flow.
 Then you have the fact that the inner core is pocket springs and the foam around it has holes so again you have increased airflow.
 This all adds up to potentially making Otty a cooler sleeping memory foam mattress.